rs-ipfs/ipfs-rust-conformance/README.md

 timeout, which can keep the `npm test` alive for less than ten seconds after the summary has been printed.

-There is [`why-is-node-running`] which is a tool which can dump all the reasons for node process staying alive.
-These outputs haven't really been that useful in the real debugging though.
-Some stacktraces are missing and it can take a while to understand what the stacktraces represent and once you do understand, the understanding will not help you make progress.

 What has worked previously is:

  1. disable tests until you find the one which causes the hang